Table of Contents

 Hamsa Hand FAQs

-Although the Hamsa hand features an eye (usually blue) on its palm, it is distinct from the evil eye.
-The Hamsa hand and the Evil eye are both major symbols that existed in different religions in ancient times and often protect the wearer.
-However, while the evil eye performs the sole function of repealing the evil eyes of others; the Hansa hands radiate positivity and bring forth fortune while also warding off bad energy.
+While the evil eye performs the sole function of repealing the evil eyes of others; the Hamsa hands radiate positivity and bring forth fortune while also warding off bad energy.

 An Israelite tomb with an inscription like the Hamsa Hand was found as far back as the 8th century.
 Hence, its origin can be traced to ancient Carthage (now Tunisia) and North Africa.
 The Hamsa hand has also been found in Mesopotamia (Kuwait and Iraq) and other Western countries.